Improving Agile Retrospectives With The 5 Whys Technique

 What is the 5 Whys Technique?

 The 5 Whys is a simple problem-solving tool that lets your inner child out to play.
-The gist of it is you and your team drill down into the root cause of an issue (or a success) by asking “Why?”
+The gist of it is you and your team drill down into and analyze the root cause of an issue (or a success) by asking “Why?”

 The idea was developed by Toyota Founder Sakicki Toyoda to be used for problem solving training.
 By asking why again and again, he found his teams could get beyond the symptoms of a problem to find the underlying causes of an issue.